rakeupeagle/rakeupeagle/website/index.md

 # Rake Up Eagle

+!!! note ""

-## **Rake Up Eagle** connects volunteer teams with seniors, veterans, and disabled citizens in a day of public service.
+    **Rake Up Eagle** connects volunteer teams with seniors, veterans, and disabled citizens in a day of public service.

 This year's event takes place on EVENT_DATE -- join today as a recipient or volunteer your team!